Form of Government: Constitutional monarchy

 |silk, raw||0.015||1000 t||2014|

-Despite large investments in renewable energy, the country remains dependent on fossil fuels and diversified imports of oil and gas, which constitute the primary energy resources.
-Algeria is a major supplier of natural gas, which arrives via the Maghreb-Europe pipeline, inaugurated in 2011.
+Despite large investments in renewable energy and the tax reduction of solar power decided in 2018, the country remains dependent on fossil fuels and diversified imports of oil and gas, which constitute the primary energy resources.
+Algeria is a major supplier of natural gas, which arrives via the Maghreb-Europe and Medgaz pipelines.
+Spain is the leading European importer through the LNG regasification terminals in Barcelona, Cartagena, Huelva, Bilbao, Sagunto, El Ferrol, El Musel.

 The top-ranking industry in the world for the production of renewable energy (Iberdrola) is Spanish and headquartered in Bilbao.